jbeneroff/decryptor/README.md

 ## Overview

-**DeCryptor** is an online community where crypto traders and enthusiasts can engage in a discussion and share their thoughts on the the most popular cryptocurriencies.
+**DeCryptor** is an online community where crypto traders and enthusiasts can engage in a discussion and share their thoughts on the the most popular cryptocurrencies.

 <br>